-The 2013 debt service fund, 2015 refunding debt service fund, and the 2017 debt service fund account for the resources accumulated and payments made for principal and interest on long-term general obligation debt of governmental funds.
+The 2015 refunding debt service fund and the 2017 debt service fund account for the resources accumulated and payments made for principal and interest on long-term general obligation debt of governmental funds.

 The 2012 capital projects fund accounts for the receipt of proceeds from the sale of a building and the acquisition of fixed assets or construction of major capital projects.